simeononsecurity/simeononsecurity.ch/content/articles/mullvad-vs-protonvpn/index.en.md

 [**Mullvad VPN**](https://mullvad.net/) distinguishes itself with its dedication to simplicity.
 The minimalist design caters to users desiring an uncomplicated interface.
 Nonetheless, this simplicity may entail a narrower range of features compared to other VPNs. [**Mullvad VPN**](https://mullvad.net/) underscores its commitment to **user privacy** through a hassle-free signup process that abstains from collecting personal information.

 [**ProtonVPN**](https://protonvpn.com/), in contrast, offers a feature-rich journey.
 The user interface is crafted for intuitive navigation, catering to both newcomers and seasoned users.
-A diverse array of subscription plans empowers users to select the package aligning seamlessly with their requirements.
+A diverse array of subscription plans helps users to select the package aligning smoothly with their requirements.

 ## **Pricing and Plans**